TDRobertson/TDRobertson/README.md

-### Hi there 👋
+# My name is Thomas Robertson and I am an aspiring software developer with prior experience in the medical field.
-My name is Thomas Robertson, and I am a active student at Tennessee Technological University, undergoing the College of Engineering Computer Science Data Analystics track as my second undergraduate degree.
-My first degree was a Bachelors of Science in Biochemistry from Tennessee Technological University.
+## I am currently attending Tennessee Technological University to obtain my second Bachelor's degree in Computer Science with an emphasis on Data analytics and Artificial Intelligence.
+My goal is to develop the professional skills needed to adapt to any situation necessary of me for my future career.
+In my downtime I study Game Development methods and tools as a hobby.
 <!--
 **TDRobertson/TDRobertson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.